- Code STAT2005

 Upon successful completion, students will have the knowledge and skills to:

-- Describe basic concepts of stochastic processes in discrete time, especially concerning Markov chains, their classifications and long-run behaviour; and
+- Articulate basic concepts of stochastic processes in discrete time, especially concerning Markov chains, their classifications and long-run behaviour; and

-- Demonstrate an understanding of continuous-time stochastic processes, with topics drawn from: Poisson Processes Other Markov pure jump processes Brownian motion Other related Gaussian processes
+- Critically analyse continuous-time stochastic processes, with topics drawn from Poisson processes, other Markov pure jump processes, Brownian motion and other (related) Gaussian processes.